eudoxia0/cmacro/README.md

 multiple cases, each matching multiple patterns, but each producing code through the same template.

-Macros are not primarily about safety and performance[1]: They are about the programmer.
+Macros are not primarily about safety and performance: They are about the programmer.
 Macros give you automation, plain and simple.
 They allow you to abstract away and remove repetition in places where a functional or object-oriented approach can't.
 For example, Common Lisp's